danielrohers/bory/README.md

 ### Express route-specific

 This example demonstrates adding body parsers specifically to the routes that need them.
-In general, this is the most recommended way to use body-parser with Express.
+In general, this is the most recommended way to use bory with Express.

 ```js